 I do understand as to many with this process of this redevelopment is like a matter of a sense out of one own comfort zone...

-As to all the town home owner's with this site of the building might or may have one feel or think like if their home is like a shoe box of some sort., of South Columbus Street., and many not like that it that point and time and But! now its site is part of our community and its beauty of three storage town homes...
+As to all the town home owner's with this site of the building might or may have one feel or think like if their home is like a shoe box of some sort.

 Yet!!
-I believe it will enhance the site of our community as to the same as when and whereas the new town homes was built along the 400 block is not in the center of Old Town Alexandria, Virginia.
+I believe it will enhance the site of our community as to the same as when and whereas the new town homes was built along the 400 block of South Columbus Street., and many not like that it that point and time and But! now its site is part of our community and its beauty of three storage town homes...

-I hope all and many of this Board will or would sit their difference aside and look at a view that would be brighter as to the Heritage At Old Town Property of the property and with that said I do share my concern for the safety of all and our near by neighbors when it come to the constructions of on the property far as lighting when dark and what type of fence of height will be surrounding the area for the safety of our residents of Alexandria, Virginia...
+I hope all and many of this Board will or would sit their difference aside and look at a view that would be brighter as to the Heritage At Old Town Property is not in the center of Old Town Alexandria, Virginia.

+One and most thing that I like to express is that many of us the residents of the Heritage At Old Town is and in support of this redevelopment of the property and with that said I do share my concern for the safety of all and our near by neighbors when it come to the constructions of on the property far as lighting when dark and what type of fence of height will be surrounding the area for the safety of our residents of Alexandria, Virginia...